astronomer/docs/learn/cloud-ide-tutorial.md

 WEIGHT_HIGH_LBS, REPS_UPPER, REPS_LOWER) IS NOT NULL
 ```

-4. Select your Snowflake connection as shown in the screenshot below.
+5. Select your Snowflake connection as shown in the screenshot below.

 ![Select Snowflake Connection](/img/guides/cloud_ide_select_connection.png)

-5. Run the cell by either clicking on the play button next to the connection field or by hitting Command + Enter.
+6. Run the cell by either clicking on the play button next to the connection field or by hitting Command + Enter.

 Running the cell will create a temporary table in your database containing the output from your query.
 With the **Table Expression** box activated you should now see the output containing of 136 rows below the cell.

 ![Table output](/img/guides/cloud_ide_query_table.png)

-Our dataset contains information about the height, weight and how fast dogs of different breeds learned commands in 7 columns:

-- breed: the breed of the dogs in the experiment.
+Our dataset contains information about the height, weight and how fast dogs of different breeds learned commands in 7 columns. `reps_lower` and `reps_higher` contain the lower and upper bounds of how many repetitions of a new command a dog of a breed needed to learn it.
+We will use this value to sort our dogs in two categories which will be the target of our classification model.
+The predictors will be the four columns containing height and weight information.
-- height_low_inches: height of the smallest dog of one specific breed.
-- height_high_inches: height of the largest dog of one specific breed.
-- weight_low_lbs: weight of the lightest dog of one specific breed.
-- weight_high_lbs: weight of the heaviest dog of one specific breed.
-- reps_lower: lowest repetitions necessary for a dog of a specific breed to learn a new command.
-- reps_higher: highest repetitions necessary for a dog of a specific breed to learn a new command.

 ## Step 7: Transform your table

 Transform the data in your table to convert the dog intelligence data from repetitions needed to learn commands to a binary intelligence category.
-This new category will serve as a target for our ML classification model.

 1. Create a second SQL cell.